April 10, 2018

-And so it happened.
-Progressive Web Apps are no longer limited to Android users, but can be now accessed by iPhone and iPad owners with the 11.3 iOS update.
-On March 30, Apple has quietly added support for technologies that make PWAs work (although you will not find any mention of this in their official press release), thus allowing you to install apps without any approval from the App Store.
-The PWAs on iOS are still far from being as smooth as they is on Chrome, Opera, or Firefox, but still it’s a big step for Apple.
+Progressive Web Apps are no longer limited to Android users, but can be easily accessed by iPhone and iPad owners with the iOS starting from 11.3 to 12.2, plus the soon-to-come 13 (currently in beta).
+On March 30, 2018, Apple quietly added support for technologies that make PWAs work (although you will not find any mention of this in their official press release), thus allowing you to install apps without any approval from the App Store.
+The Progressive Web Apps on iOS are still far from being as smooth as they are on Web browsers such as Chrome, Opera, Safari or Firefox, but still it’s a big step for Apple.

 Community-approved Progressive Web App logo

-iOS 11.3 consults the Web App Manifest when adding apps to the home screen.
+iOS consults the Web App Manifest when adding apps to the home screen.
 The Manifest carries important metadata like names and icons, which are key to creating a native-like experience.
-Thanks to the Manifest an app can be pinned to the home screen, can be adjusted to fit different screens and devices, and render elements for them.
-Some key features are still missing (hey, it’s only the first beta!), so you will not be able to change the orientation, get full screen view, or add a splash screen.
+Thanks to the Manifest, an app can be pinned to the home screen, can be adjusted to fit different screens and devices, and render elements for them.
+Some key features are still missing, so you will not be able to change the orientation, access bluetooth or send notifications.

-Those two technologies creates PWA providing experience of an app at the same time not abandoning web.
-It’s basically a website, built with modern technologies and providing a whole new experience for the user.
-If you already have your PWA developed for Android, every user with up-to-date iOS on board will be able to access it using their Safari browser.
+Those two technologies create PWA, providing experience of a native app at the same time not abandoning web.
+It’s basically a website, built with modern technologies and providing a whole new user experience.
+If you already have your PWA developed for Android, every user with an up-to-date iOS on board will be able to access it using their Safari browser.

 Adding a PWA to your iPhone is not as easy as it is on Android.
 Obviously, one of the most important things about PWAs is abandoning the App Store and allowing users to enter the app from the browser.
+But, on the other hand, it is possible to register a Progressive Web App in App Store.
 So how does that happen exactly?

 Once you enter a website, you won’t be greeted with the Web App Banner and you will need to use “Add to Home Screen” option in the share sheet.
 As you can in the screenshots below, there’s no sign that you’re adding a PWA rather than a website.